Giovanni Schiavo: Beatification

-The beatification process commenced under Pope John Paul II on 28 April 2001 after he became titled as a Servant of God when the Congregation for the Causes of Saints issued the official "nihil obstat" – or 'nothing against' to the cause – and allowed it to commence on a diocesan level in Caxias do Sul.
+The beatification process began under Pope John Paul II on 28 April 2001, and he was given the title of a Servant of God when the Congregation for the Causes of Saints issued the official "nihil obstat" – or 'nothing against' to the cause.
+The process began on a diocesan level in Caxias do Sul.
 Bishop Nei Paulo Moretto oversaw the inauguration of the diocesan process on 9 September 2001 and also oversaw its closure on 18 October 2003.
-The C.C.S. issued the validation to the process on 20 November 2004 and it allowed for the postulation to submit the official Positio dossier to the C.C.S. in 2012.
+The then-Congregation of the Causes of the Saints issued the validation to the process on 20 November 2004, and it allowed for the postulation to submit the official Positio dossier to the C.C.S. in 2012.

-Theologians – all nine of them – voted in favor of the merits of the cause in their meeting of 5 March 2015 while the cardinal and bishop members of the C.C.S. followed this verdict as well in their meeting of 27 October 2015.
-Schiavo was named as Venerable on 14 December 2015 after Pope Francis confirmed that the late priest had indeed lived a model Christian life of heroic virtue – both cardinal and theological.
+Theologians – all nine of them – voted in favor of the merits of Schiavo's cause on 5 March 2015, while the cardinal and bishop members of the C.C.S. approved this verdict on 27 October 2015.
+Schiavo was named as Venerable on 14 December 2015 after Pope Francis confirmed that the late priest had indeed lived a model Christian life of heroic virtue.

-The miracle required for his beatification was investigated in Brazil in a diocesan process that spanned from 19 March 2009 until 12 September 2009 when the process concluded and all documentation was shipped in boxes to Rome to the C.C.S. on 24 September 2009.
+The miracle required for his beatification was investigated in Brazil in a diocesan process from 19 March 2009 until 12 September 2009, when the process concluded, and all documentation was shipped in boxes to Rome to the C.C.S. on 24 September 2009.
 The process was made valid on 4 June 2010.
 The medical board voiced their approval to the miracle on 18 February 2016 while theologians also voted likewise on 21 June 2016.
 The C.C.S. met to discuss the miracle on 18 October 2016.
-Pope Francis approved this on 1 December 2016 and this allowed for his beatification to take place.
+Pope Francis approved this on 1 December 2016.

-It was reported that the beatification would have taken place in January 2017 if the miracle received papal approval sometime in either November or December 2016 though was debunked when the official date was scheduled for some months later.
-The beatification was celebrated in Caxias do Sul on 28 October 2017 and Cardinal Angelo Amato presided over the celebration on the pope's behalf.
+It was reported that the beatification would have taken place in January 2017 if the miracle received papal approval sometime in either November or December 2016, however this was debunked when the official date was scheduled some months later.
+The beatification was celebrated in Caxias do Sul on 28 October 2017, and Cardinal Angelo Amato presided over the celebration on the pope's behalf.

 The current postulator assigned to the cause is Orides Ballardin.

 Miracle

-The miracle in question for his beatification involves the cure of Juvelino Cara who was rushed to hospital on 9 September 1997 with severe abdominal pains he suffered and was later diagnosed with incurable acute peritonitis.
-Cara's wife invoked the intercession of the late Schiavo and Cara recuperated at a rapid pace over the next week.
+The miracle in question for his beatification involves the cure of Juvelino Cara, who was rushed to hospital on 9 September 1997.
+He suffered severe abdominal pains and was later diagnosed with incurable acute peritonitis.
+Cara's wife invoked the intercession of the late Schiavo, and Cara recuperated at a rapid pace over the next week.